 People with measles should be excluded from work, school or childcare centers for at least four days after the appearance of the rash.

-People who have not been vaccinated against measles and those who have any condition that compromises their immune system and have been in contact with a person with measles should be excluded from work, school and childcare for 21 days from the day the rash appeared on the infected person.
+People who have been in contact with a person with measles and should be excluded from work, school and childcare for 21 days from the day the rash appeared on the infected person.